Spectral clustering

 In multivariate statistics, spectral clustering techniques make use of the spectrum (eigenvalues) of the similarity matrix of the data to perform dimensionality reduction before clustering in fewer dimensions.
 The similarity matrix is provided as an input and consists of a quantitative assessment of the relative similarity of each pair of points in the dataset.

 In application to image segmentation, spectral clustering is known as segmentation-based object categorization.

 Definitions

 Given an enumerated set of data points, the similarity matrix may be defined as a symmetric matrix $A$, where $A_{ij}\geq 0$ represents a measure of the similarity between data points with indices $i$ and $j$.
 The general approach to spectral clustering is to use a standard clustering method (there are many such methods, k-means is discussed below) on relevant eigenvectors of a Laplacian matrix of $A$.
 There are many different ways to define a Laplacian which have different mathematical interpretations, and so the clustering will also have different interpretations.
-The eigenvectors that are relevant are the ones that correspond to smallest several eigenvalues of the Laplacian except for the smallest eigenvalue which will have a value of 0.
+The eigenvectors that are relevant are the ones that correspond to several smallest eigenvalues of the Laplacian except for the smallest eigenvalue which will have a value of 0.
 For computational efficiency, these eigenvectors are often computed as the eigenvectors corresponding to the largest several eigenvalues of a function of the Laplacian.